-As technology moves to open source and open cloud platforms, everyone’s after the most geeky of the best Linux geeks.
-According Dice.com and the Linux Foundation, 97% of hiring managers expect to hire Linux Professionals in 2015.
-In this blog post we will cover some critical Linux skills you should work on as you build your career as a Linux Professional.
+As technology moves to open source and open cloud platforms, everyone’s after the geekiest of the best Linux geeks.
+According to Dice.com and the Linux Foundation, 97% of hiring managers expect to hire Linux Professionals in 2015.
+In this blog post, we will cover some critical Linux skills you should work on as you build your career as a Linux Professional.

 To build your skills – and to prepare for the LPIC Linux certification, you might want to explore Cloud Academy’s LPIC-1 Linux Server Professional certification learning path.

 SED and AWK

 SED and AWK are considered Linux/Unix power commands, and their learning curve can be a bit high.
 Using sed, you can perform complex editing tasks on streams of text.
 It is most often used for simple, one-line tasks rather than long scripts, and is perfect for automatically applying a series of edits to a large number of files.

 Awk – named after its developers Aho, Weinberger, and Kernighan – is a programming language for handling common data manipulation tasks with only a few lines of code.
 It has built-in arithmetic and string functions.
 Awk process fields while uses only process lines.

 If you want to master command line skills, never, ever copy and paste commands.
 Type everything in manually.
 This will help you to more quickly learn and internalize commands, but it can also protect you from some nasty tricks that some people insist on inserting into online guides.